vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

 pathology report.
 The surgery included both myringotomy (to drain excess fluid from my middle ear) and adenoidectomy (to remove my adenoids, that were causing the problem).
-Prior to the surgery, my audiogram showed a hearing loss of about 40-45 dB and a flat impedance curve (not much variation across frequencies).
+Prior to the surgery, my audiogram showed a hearing loss of about 40-45 dB in both ears and a flat impedance curve (not much variation across frequencies).
 Audiograms done after my surgery indicated that my hearing had returned to normal.

 I was able to get scans of records of the X-ray, pathology report, and prescriptions for pre-surgery care, post-surgery care, and followup